Visit The Pinch District In Downtown Memphis

 Earlier in 2019, the future of Alcena's was uncertain due to concern over the building's lease.
 But let me make it clear: Alcenia's is OPEN for business and BJ and her staff are serving up exactly what you need.

 When I was there, a table of guys from Knoxville were raving over their fried catfish, a couple of local ladies enjoyed a leisurely lunch and chatted with the staff, and we ordered some catfish ourselves since it was National Catfish Day.

-Another option for lunch in The Pinch District is downtown Memphis is Ferraro’s Pizza & Pub.
-This spot, opened by Andrea Ferraro in 2010, serves pizza and Italian favorites in a casual, old-school vibe.
+Another option for lunch in The Pinch District in downtown Memphis is Ferraro's Pizza & Pub.
+This spot, opened by Andrea Ferraro in 2010, serves pies and Italian favorites in a casual pizza joint.
 They have daily specials, including a $9.95 pizza and pasta buffet lunch buffet on Tuesday.